-As of December 31, 2016, the general partner, Fresenius Management SE, was authorized, with the approval of the Supervisory Board, until May 15, 2019, to increase Fresenius SE & Co.
-KGaA's subscribed capital by a total amount of up to €120,960,000 through a single or multiple issues of new bearer ordinary shares against cash contributions and / or contributions in kind (Authorized Capital I).
-Thereof, on January 31, 2017, €6,108,176 was utilized through the issuance of 6,108,176 shares, thereby reducing the Authorized Capital I to €114,851,824.
-Therefor the authorization on December 31, 2017 is for €114,851,824.
+Accordingly, the general partner, Fresenius Management SE, is authorized, with the approval of the Supervisory Board, until May 17, 2023, to increase Fresenius SE & Co.
+KGaA's share capital (subscribed capital) by a total amount of up to $\leq 125,000,000$ through a single or multiple issues of new bearer ordinary shares against cash contributions and / or contributions in kind (Authorized Capital I).

+The number of shares must increase in the same proportion as the subscribed capital.
 A subscription right must be granted to the shareholders in principle.
 In defined cases, the general partner is authorized, with the consent of the Supervisory Board, to decide on the exclusion of the shareholders' subscription right (e. g. to eliminate fractional amounts).
 For cash contributions, the authorization can only be exercised if the issue price is not significantly below the stock exchange price of the already listed shares at the time the issue price is fixed with final effect by the general partner.
 Furthermore, in case of a capital increase against cash contributions, the proportionate amount of the shares issued with exclusion of subscription rights may not exceed 10% of the subscribed capital.
 An exclusion of subscription rights in the context of the use of other authorizations concerning the issuance or the sale of the shares of Fresenius SE & Co.
 KGaA or the issuance of rights which authorize or bind to the subscription of shares of Fresenius SE & Co.
 KGaA has to be taken into consideration during the duration of the Authorized Capital until its utilization.
 In the case of a subscription in kind, the subscription right can be excluded only in order to acquire a company, parts of a company or a participation in a company.

-The authorizations granted concerning the exclusion of subscription rights can be used by Fresenius Management SE only to such extent that the proportional amount of the total number of shares issued with exclusion of the subscription rights does not exceed 20% of the subscribed capital.
+The authorizations granted concerning the exclusion of subscription rights can be used by Fresenius Management SE only to such extent that the proportional amount of the total number of shares issued with exclusion of the subscription rights does not exceed 10% of the subscribed capital.
 An exclusion of subscription rights in the context of the use of other authorizations concerning the issuance or the sale of the shares of Fresenius SE & Co.
 KGaA or the issuance of rights which authorize or bind to the subscription of shares of Fresenius SE & Co.
 KGaA has to be taken into consideration during the duration of the Authorized Capital until its utilization.